Category Archives: Missouri

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been exactly checked, or an item that is being divided, will certainly need a study to locate the new edges as well as whole lot lines in Missouri, which ought to be completely marked so they will never come to be shed.
+Land that has actually never been precisely surveyed, or an item that is being split, will call for a survey to situate the brand-new edges and also lot lines in Missouri, which should be permanently marked so they will never ever end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.